-- A man and a woman meet and nature determines whether it is a good or bad match - If nature leads to a good match, the wife can support her husband and e.g. support his application to a job where she works, stay in her current job and take fewer holidays or not - If she does not support the husband, they both earn some income leading to a payoff of (1,1) - If she does support the husband, he can study and get a more rewarding job (going with the second example above) - The husband can now be opportunistic and divorce.
+- A man and a woman meet and nature determines whether it is a good or bad match - If nature leads to a good match - the wife can support her husband and e.g. support his application to a good PhD programme or MBA, or some career step on the job she keeps his options open - If she does not support the husband, they both earn some income leading to a payoff of (1,1) - In case of support - the husband can now be opportunistic and divorce.
 His payoff would be 4, the wife's payoff would be 0 - If the husband stays, he would share his income and payoffs are (2,2)